The Team

 PhD Candidate

-As a Ph.D. candidate in the lab, my responsibilities include overseeing the data collection in the research groups of the master's students.
-I provide supervision and guidance throughout their thesis research, particularly in the areas of experimental design, data collection, and data analysis.
-In addition, I lead various research projects within the lab, which primarily center around intergenerational health and pain following trauma, embodied attachment, and the regulation of interpersonal space.
+Ada is a Ph.D. candidate in the lab, where she has provided supervision and guidance in experimental design, data collection, and analysis.
+Ada also leads several research projects within the lab, focusing on intergenerational health and pain following trauma, and on the development of body perception following child maltreatment.

 Shani Shaked